richburroughs/dojo201904/dojo.md

 ![90%](images/sam-got.jpg)

+^-Documentation
-^External docs for open source and proprietary software Internal docs like Wikis
+-External docs for open source and proprietary software -Internal docs like Wikis
-Wikis get stale
+-Wikis get stale
-What you drew on the white board may not really be how the system works
+-What's worse, you may not even know if they're stale -What you drew on the white board may not really be how the system works -So what are some other more effective ways we can learn?

 ---

 ![fit](images/logan_mcdonald.png)

-^Using learning tools
+^-Using learning tools
-Logan's talk Optimizing Through Learning
+-Logan's talk Optimizing Through Learning
-Studying systems with tools like flash cards
+-Studying systems with tools like flash cards

 ---

 ![fit](images/d-and-d.jpg)

+^-You could do some tabletop roleplaying
+-I did this at a previous jobs
-^D&D for SRE
+-D&D for SREs
-Gamemaster with scenarios, rolled dice
+-Gamemaster with scenarios, rolled dice
-Practiced responding to the system but also the incident response process itself
+-Practiced responding to the problem, but we also practiced the incident response process itself

 ---